wtPLSQL/wtPLSQL/README.md

 File Name            | Description
 ---------------------|------------
 docs                 | Directory for documentation.
-Also contains wtPLSQL website (GitHub.io) source. releases             | Directory for current and previous releases (zip files). src                  | Directory for source code.
+Also contains wtPLSQL website (GitHub.io) source. releases             | Directory for release notes, upgrades, and downgrades. src                  | Directory for source code.
 LICENSE              | Open Source Terms and Conditions.
 README.md            | Top level Markdown file for the wtPLSQL repository on GitHub